 Prepaid interest (Notional) Put Option Costs Westpac Self-Funding Instalments acquired prior to 1 July 2007 The prepaid interest deduction is the amount actually incurred and is determined by reference to the interest rate charged by Westpac and the amount of the new Loan Amount.
 No additional amount is treated as attributable to the cost of capital protection by Division 247.
 Westpac Self-Funding Instalments acquired from 1 July 2007 to 13 May 2008 The prepaid interest deduction is the amount actually incurred and is determined by reference to the interest rate charged by Westpac and the amount of the new Completion Payment.
 Currently no additional amount is treated as attributable to the cost of capital protection by Division 247.
-Westpac Self-Funding Instalment Is the lesser of: Currently no additional amount is treated acquired after 13 May 2008 the actual amount of prepaid interest charged by Westpac; and as attributable to the cost of capital protection by Division 247. the amount of interest that would have been incurred if the benchmark interest rate had applied to the loan.
-As the interest rate charged is less than the applicable benchmark interest rate, Division 247 currently has no practical application.
+Westpac Self-Funding Instalment acquired after 13 May 2008 Is the lesser of: • the actual amount of prepaid interest charged by Westpac; and • the amount of interest that would have been incurred if the benchmark interest rate had applied to the loan.
+As the interest rate charged is less than the applicable benchmark interest rate, Division Currently no additional amount is treated as attributable to the cost of capital protection by Division 247.